 The SFR FCS_RND.1 represents a general support for cryptographic operations needed.
-In pre-personalisation, the SFR FCS_CKM.1/PERSO and FCS_COP.1/PERSO ensure the integrity of data transfers after successful authentication of the pre-personalisation agent according to

-FIA_UID.1/PERSO and FIA_UAU.1/PERSO, with the support of FIA_AFL.1/PERSO.
+In pre-personalisation, the SFR FCS_CKM.1/PERSO and FCS_COP.1/PERSO ensure the integrity of data transfers after successful authentication of the pre-personalisation agent according to FIA_UID.1/PERSO and FIA_UAU.1/PERSO, with the support of FIA_AFL.1/PERSO.

 The security objective OT.Data_Authenticity aims ensuring authenticity of the User- and TSF data (after the PACE Authentication) by enabling its verification at the terminal-side and by an active verification by the TOE itself.
 This objective is mainly achieved by FTP_ITC.1/PACE using FCS COP.1/PACE MAC.
-A prerequisite for establishing this trusted channel is a successful PACE or Terminal Authentication (FIA UID.1/PACE, FIA UAU.1/PACE) Chip and v.1 FCS_CKM.1/CA FCS CKM.1/DH PACE resp. and possessing the special FIA UAU.5/PACE, FIA UAU.6/PACE resp.
-FIA UAU.6/EAC.
-FDP RIP.1 requires erasing the values of session keys (here: for KMAC).
+A prerequisite for establishing this trusted channel is a successful PACE or Chip and Terminal Authentication v.1 (FIA_UID.1/PACE, FIA_UAU.1/PACE) FCS_CKM.1/DH_PACE resp.
+FCS_CKM.1/CA and possessing the special properties FIA_UAU.5/PACE, FIA_UAU.6/PACE resp.
+FIA_UAU.6/EAC.
+FDP_RIP.1 requires erasing the values of session keys (here: for KMAC).
 FIA UAU.4/PACE, FIA UAU.5/PACE and FCS CKM.4 represent some required specific properties of the protocols used.
-The SFR FMT MTD.1./KEY READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
+The SFR FMT_MTD.1./KEY_READ restricts the access to the PACE passwords and the Chip Authentication Private Key.
 FMT MTD.1/PA requires that SO_D containing signature over the User Data stored on the TOE and used for the Passive Authentication is allowed to be written by the Personalisation Agent only and, hence, is to be considered as trustworthy.
-The SFR FCS_RND.1 represents a general support for cryptographic operations needed.
-The SFRs FMT_SMF.1 and FMT_SMR.1/PACE support the functions and roles related.
+The SFR FCS RND.1 represents a general support for cryptographic operations needed.
+The SFRs FMT SMF.1 and FMT SMR.1/PACE support the functions and roles related.
+In pre-personalisation, the SFR FCS_CKM.1/PERSO and FCS_COP.1/PERSO ensure the authenticity of data transfers after successful authentication of the pre-personalisation agent according to FIA_UID.1/PERSO and FIA_UAU.1/PERSO, with the support of FIA_AFL.1/PERSO.